mbakhoff/htmlbasic5/readme.md

 * We add a new hidden field to **all** our html forms that contains the csrf token
 * When we receive a POST request, then we check if the form contains the same csrf token that is in the cookie.

-The solution works because the browser will ensure that each site will only read and change it's own cookies.
+The solution works because the browser will ensure that each site can only read and change its own cookies.
-Therefore, *evil.com* doesn't know the csrf token in our cookie and cannot include it in its form.
+Therefore, *evil.com* cannot read the csrf token in our cookie and cannot include it in its form.

 ### Request filters